LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Base-Mainnet-Jobs.md

 The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Base network.
 If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 :::tip
-### Looking instead for scheduled updates?
+### Looking for a custom price feed?
-We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition (ie, **price feeds**). [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you within 24 hours!
+We can update any of your contract's data at a set frequency, and/or deviation-based trigger condition. [**Fill out our request survey**](https://linkwellnodes.io/Getting-Started.html) to get this set up - we'll typically deliver your new feed to you within **24 hours** or less!
 :::

 ### Select the data type that you need: